javascript-pro/crypto-casino/README.md

 ## Blockchain iGaming Experience

-> What draws me to blockchain iGaming and Web3 is the combination of technical ambition and product focus — I like working in gaming, crypto, and DeFi, and solving real-world UX challenges at scale
+> What I like about blockchain iGaming and Web3 is the combination of technical ambition and product focus — I like working in gaming, crypto, and DeFi, and solving real-world UX challenges at scale

 I’m a Senior Fullstack JavaScript Dev, focused on building high-performing frontend applications using React and TypeScript.

 Most relevantly, I recently worked with a Maltese iGaming company — where I contributed to the development of a crypto casino platform.
 That project had no fiat onramps, no KYC, and no banks — users could deposit and withdraw Bitcoin directly, and the games were provably fair.

 I was brought on to help shape the frontend architecture, and we built everything from scratch — wallet integrations, animations, real-time UI updates, and a clean user experience tuned for conversion.
 It was a fast-paced environment, with a small team and a lot of freedom to make technical decisions.

-Before that, I’ve worked across a range of industries — and led frontend teams, shipped PWAs, and built full platforms using modern CI/CD and containerized deployments.
+I’ve also worked across a range of industries, led frontend teams, shipped PWAs, and built full platforms using modern CI/CD and containerized deployments.
 I’m especially interested in modular, composable frontend systems and collaborative product development.

 ## Crypto Casino Project – Technology Overview (Non-Technical)